Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 Understanding Financial Statements

 The first step in understanding stock analysis is knowing the basics of business reporting.
-There are three main types of financial statements that an investor may need to look at when doing analysis.
-These are:
+There are three main types of financial statements that an investor may need to look at when doing analysis:

-In addition to these statements, a company’s earnings report contains information which can be useful for doing qualitative analysis.
+In addition to these statements, a company’s earnings report contains information that can be useful for doing qualitative analysis.
 The annual report includes the company’s plans for the future and stock value predictions.

-The next step in stock evaluation is deciding which type of analysis to do—quantitative, qualitative, or both.
+The next step in stock evaluation is deciding which type of analysis to do.
+Here’s a look at some of the different methods for how to analyze a stock.

 Trend indicators are one of the most important parts of technical analysis.
-These indicators attempt to show traders whether a stock is going to go up or down in value.
+These indicators attempt to show traders whether a stock will go up or down in value.
 Uptrends mean higher highs and higher lowers, whereas downtrends mean lower lows and lower highs.
 Some common trend tools include linear regression, parabolic SAR, MACD, and moving averages.

 Technical analysis also uses leading indicators and lagging indicators.
 Leading indicators signal before new trends occur, while lagging indicators signal after a trend has ended.
 These indicators look at information such as volume, price, price movement, open, and close.